plblum/jivs/planning/Design Jivs-DOM.md

 The containerIdentifier will be resolved by the dispatcher.dispatch() function through ValueHostsManager.getContainerIdentifier(template).
 If it returns non-null, use that to query for fields.
 Otherwise, fields will be queried under document.

-dispatcher.findConsumer functions will require a parameter with the results, and findConsumer must use its element as the root of its searches.
+dispatcher.findElement functions will require a parameter with the results, and findElement must use its element as the root of its searches.